×

 How a Michigan DUI Affects Out-of-State Drivers

 Michigan takes DUIs seriously.
 There were 8,817 alcohol-involved crashes in Michigan in 2023.
-Under the law, getting a DUI here will face the same potential penalties, regardless of where their home state is, including:
+Under the law, anyone getting a DUI here will face the same potential penalties, regardless of where their home state is, including:

 • License suspension in your home state,